 Waqqas Mahmood is the Director of Advanced Technology and Innovation at Baker Tilly Virchow Krause, LLP.
 He has over 15 years of experience in digital transformation across several industry verticals.
-Waqqas has an extensive background in cognitive computing and artificial Intelligence (AI) powered solutions, such as machine learning, advanced analytics, and robotic process automation (RPA).
+Waqqas has an extensive background in cognitive computing and artificial intelligence (AI) powered solutions, such as machine learning, advanced analytics, and robotic process automation (RPA).

-Robotics Process Automation (RPA) is the application of a cost-effective software that mimics human action and connects multiple fragmented systems together through automation without changing the current enterprise IT landscape.
+Robotics Process Automation (RPA) is the application of cost-effective software that mimics human action and connects multiple fragmented systems together through automation without changing the current enterprise IT landscape.
 Process automation enables organizations to automate existing high-volume and complex, multi-step data handling actions as if business users were doing the work; it captures and interprets existing applications, manipulates data, triggers responses, and communicates with other systems.

-How can RPA deliver efficient, cost-effective, high quality results?
+How can RPA deliver efficient, cost-effective, high-quality results?
 In our experience, it begins with a member experience-led approach.
 In order to unlock the member’s pain points and create happy paths, we need to look at these five key qualities:

 - Demographic transformation: Member demographics are evolving and the range of service needs is expanding

-- Instant visibility: Members across all demographics are increasingly using real time data and information to manage their experiences
+- Instant visibility: Members across all demographics are increasingly using real-time data and information to manage their experiences

 - Technology revolution: Developments in technology that are transforming the way members interact and manage their finances are causing disruption to the traditional credit union value chain